cpi

 Updating the data

-Since the BLS routinely releases new CPI new values, this library must periodically download the latest data.
+Since the BLS routinely releases new CPI values, this library must periodically download the latest data.
 This library does not do this automatically.
 You must update the BLS dataset stored alongside the code yourself by running the following method:

 cpi.update()